rootacc3ss/random-notes/godstack.md

 Latest shipments include everything minus the stuff I already have.
 Additionally, there is NAD+, Noopept and methylBlue.
 This shipment will not have TB4.
 I will list out everything once it all arrives on Saturday.

-Next orders should specifically be SPG and Bromantane.
+Next orders should specifically be SPG and Bromantane (maybe semax and selank, the latter 3 are on science.bio).
 And, TB4/BPC.
 Of course, anything else is fine if it needs replinishment.
-Do NOT try the additional peptides and substances (like Dihexa) until you've ran BPC with TB4.
+Do NOT try the additional peptides and substances (like Dihexa, even if you buy from science.bio) until you've ran BPC with TB4.

 Visit doctor for low dose naltrexone for lupus and mental health ailments.